 Katsuya Tokyo even hands out discount coupons good for any location after each meal so once you have found one, you’re likely to return again and again.
 Who said Tokyo on a budget wasn’t possible!

 Otaku, in Japan, is generally a young person obsessed with computers or particular aspects of popular culture normally to the detriment of their social skills.
 In Akihabara, they find a home with plenty of maid cafes, video game shops, and cosplayers shops.

 Most of these make the list later – but the area itself is colorful and worth exploring on its own to see what new and bizarre things in Tokyo you will find.
 Anime fans can also find settings from Tokyo Magnitude 8.0 and Darker than Black they have seen on Netflix Japan that were actually filmed in Akihabara.

 For a more female-centric version head to Ikebukuro where butler cafes are all the rage, along with indie stores for anime and manga.

-Competition is fierce for the best toy shop in Tokyo but the Yamashiroya Toy Store must surely top the list with 7 floors of pretty much every weird and wonderful toy or collectible you could ever imagine.
+Competition is fierce for the best toy shop in Tokyo, but the Yamashiroya Toy Store must surely top the list with seven floors of pretty much every weird and wonderful toy or collectible you could ever imagine.
 You could easily spend hours inside Yamashiroya Toy Store – I’m not even kidding.

 Our favorite finds where a cat piano, naked baby figurines, a Pokemon chess set, an entire Totoro corner and more Moomin collectibles that I ever say in Finland!
 Conveniently located a one minute walk from Ueno Station, the Yamashiroya Toy Store is one of the most unusual places to explore in Tokyo (and I loved it!).